vickmuir/Backup/evault-backup-faq.md

 By default all encryption over the wire (OTW) is encrypted with AES 256-bit encryption.
 You can also choose to store data in encrypted format by using AES 256-bit.

 >**Note** - You must remember your encryption password.
 Your data can't be restored without your password.
-If you lose your password, you won't be able to get your data back.
+If you lose your password, you can't get your data back.

 Compression ratios allow for zero compression to a maximum ratios compression that, depending on file type, might be compressed anywhere from 20 percent to 30 percent.